-The intent of the plan is to designate and provide management intent for the shorelands under all navigable waterbodies.13 There are so many navigable rivers and lakes in the planning area that it is not practical to state the management intent for each individual waterbody.
+The intent of the plan is to designate and provide management intent for the shorelands under all navigable waterbodies.
+There are so many navigable rivers and lakes in the planning area that it is not practical to state the management intent for each individual waterbody.
 Therefore the plan identifies general management intent and designations for most of the waterbodies within the planning area.
 In some cases, however, specific designations are identified for a particular waterbody because of the size, uniqueness, or particular values and functions of a river or lake.

 The term "shorelands" is defined as land belonging to the state which is covered by non-tidal water that is navigable under the laws of the United States up to the ordinary high water mark as modified by accretion, erosion, or reliction (AS 38.05.965).
-See Figure 1-1 at the beginning of Chapter 1 for a diagram that illustrates the differences between shorelands, submerged lands, and uplands.
+See Figure 1-1 at the beginning of Chapter 1 for a diagram that illustrates the differences between shore-lands, submerged lands, and uplands.

-Shorelands are not identified on the plan maps within this Chapter.
+Shorelands are not identified on the plan designation maps.
 Identification of all such waterbodies is impractical on maps of the scale used in this plan.
 The DNR records on navigability and hydrology must be consulted in order to determine whether a specific stream or lake is likely to be navigable.
-These records are available in the Division of Mining, Land and Water in Anchorage.
+These records are available in the Public Access and Assertion Defense unit in the Division of Mining, Land, and Water in Anchorage.

-For further information on the state's navigability policy, go to dnr.alaska.gov/mlw/nav/nav_policy.htm
+For further information on the state's navigability policy, go to dnr.alaska.gov/mlw/nav/nav\policy.htm